pnordahl/monorail-example/README.md

 ### Testing

-`monorail run -c test | jq`

-Use the arg API to provide additional runtime arguments for a single command and target:
+The rust crates all use the same `rust/monorail/member-test.sh` script, which takes one argument for the crate to test, and an optional second for a test to run.
+We can specify those with `--arg` when working with a single command and target:

-`monorail run -c test -t rust/crate1 --arg another_one`
+`monorail run -c test -t rust/crate1 --arg crate1 --arg another_one | jq`

 ... or use the arg-map API for more flexibility and use with multi-target, multi-command use cases: